Hjdskes/hjdskes.github.io/content/blog/gsoc-part-15.md

 teams for their openness and advice.
 Finally, thank you Google for hosting the summer of code!

-This blog post the end of a [series](/series/gsoc/).
+This blog post marks the end of a [series](/series/google-summer-of-code/).
 You can read the previous part about the final changes [here](/blog/gsoc-part-14).